 Renting cars through Hopper

 The car search option is similar to the hotel search at first glance.
 It asks for the dates for the car rental.
 Unlike the hotel search, the car rental search gives a choice of drop-off and pick up times.
 There is an additional option to book now and pay later for a car, which can be helpful.

-The search finds different cars from different rental companies that fit the your criteria.
+The search on Hopper finds different cars from different rental companies that fit the your criteria.
 While specific makes and models are not listed, it has descriptors like “standard car”, “SUV”, or “van” with examples of possible makes and models.

 There is a Map feature that allows the user to access a map to the car rental place.
 A pick-up guide is also included.
 It includes answers to the following questions: